 3. Zoho Sheet

 Zoho Sheet integrates collaborative spreadsheets into a broader business ecosystem, supporting workflow coordination from data collection to execution.
-AI-powered analysis and governance features enhance both individual productivity and team collaboration.
+AI-powered analysis and governance features enhance productivity for individuals while enabling seamless team collaboration.

 Use case:

-Organizations using multiple Zoho products benefit from integrated spreadsheets with robust collaboration controls and AI-assisted insights.
+Organizations using multiple Zoho products gain value from integrated spreadsheets with strong collaboration controls and AI-assisted insights.

 Key features:

-- Real-time collaboration: contextual comments, @mentions, and in-sheet chat enable seamless coordination.
+- Real-time collaboration: contextual comments, @mentions, and in-sheet chat enable smooth coordination.

-- Zia AI engine: suggests charts, pivots, answers natural language questions, and surfaces insights automatically.
+- Zia AI engine: suggests charts, pivot tables, answers natural language questions, and surfaces insights automatically.

 - Governance controls: include audit trails, version history, range-level locking, and check-in/check-out for critical updates.